iwandejong/epi-org/README.md

 Here are some things I would have done differently if I had more time:

-Can include staff satisfaction, average response time, clock-in and clock-out times, contract specific details (in a profile page: verlof, years at company, cover letter, resume, review, reference letter, performance, store CV), salary history (maybe through graphs).
+Can include staff satisfaction, average response time, clock-in and clock-out times, contract specific details (in a profile page: booking leave, employee's resume, reviews, reference letters, performance metrics, and ability to store the employee's CV), salary history (maybe through graphs).
 Other staff related measures can be added if there’s time.
 An in-app help menu might also be helpful if one gets stuck.

 ## User Manual